datajutsu-jpl/power_Learn/README.md

 	Revenue = SUM(Healthcare[Billing Amount])

-A card visual was used to display the revenu genarated
+A card visual was used to display the revenue genarated

 ![Image](https://github.com/user-attachments/assets/016b291d-f9cb-45ee-8a8e-9d34db6d2f1a)

-above cards are intereactive with thfilters created
+above cards are intereactive with the filters created

 Line Chart